InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 contributors during a PR to get their contribution over the finish line.
 That said, it is ultimately the contributors job to make that happen.
 The job of a TC is not to accept all contributions by default, but to only accept those who meet the defined criteria in terms of quality and scope.
+Related to scope: sometimes requirements or limitations for the software being developed are not elicited up front but rather discovered during development.
+TCs are also responsible for making sure these are captured and documented for both the POs and the contributors.

 The TCs purview with respect to quality goes beyond PRs, though.
 TCs need to think about quality on a strategic level and ensure the longevity of the SW